sagefy/sagefy/docs/survey_learning_research/presenting_information.md

 - SB 124-128: Insert questions into information, presentation, or instruction.
 This helps to focus learner attention.
     - Cites Van den Broek, Risden, Tzeng, Trabasso, and Brasche 2001; McCrudden and colleagues 2005

-**Question**: _Is note taking effective for learning?
-Can physical engagement improvement learning?_
+### Is note taking effective for learning?
+Can physical engagement improvement learning?

 - SB 226-227: Note taking, and other purely behavioral activities, often removes focus from the learning event, and should be minimized.
 Instead, offer notes at the end of the lecture.
 Encourage elaborate rehearsal after lecture instead of route memorization.
     - Cites Kiewra, 1989; Kobayashi, 2005; Benton, Kiewra, Whitefill, and Dennison 1993

-**Question**: _Is it better to teach information as part of a process, or before teaching a process?_
+### Is it better to teach information as part of a process, or before teaching a process?

 - SE 212-218: Before presenting processes, present the key concepts of the lesson first.
     - Cites Clark and Kwinn, 2007; Mayer, Mathias, and Wetzell, 2002; Kester, Kirshner, & van Merrienboer, 2006; Pollock, Chandler, & Sweller, 2002